Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 Overall, Watchkeeper provides greater capability compared to Hermes 450 and, subject to operational circumstances at the time, the intention is that it will start to take over from Hermes 450 from 2010.

-2010 saw the first UK flight of Watchkeeper and the award of a three-year £55 million support contract to Thales UK.
+In addition to the first flights above, 2010 saw the award of a three-year £55 million support contract to Thales UK.

-It was also planned for Watchkeeper to be deployed using Viking tracked vehicles, 21 tactical terminals.
+It was also planned for Watchkeeper to be deployed using Viking tracked vehicles.

 In 2011, it was announced that Watchkeeper would be deployed to Afghanistan the following year.